RICHARD ALAN (DICK) MEIER, FAIA (1934-)

 1999 - The Swartz House, Laguna Beach CA. Unbuilt.

 2000 - The Gilbert B. Friesen Renovation, 770 North Bonhill Road, Los Angeles CA. Original house built in 1953.
 Project architect was Michael Palladino.
-Architect Matthew Alan Flynn in 2014 remodeled the interior, adding a new rectractable roof and a detached recreation room and cabana structure.
-Top photo by Michael Locke.
 Sold in 2013 to Maggie Kayne.
+Remodeled in 2014 by architect Matthew Alan Flynn, who added a new rectractable roof, a detached recreation room, and cabana structure.
 Sold in 2017 to Black Pine Property LLC.
+Top photo by Michael Locke.

 2000 - The Daniel Benton House, aka the Country House, aka Katonah House, 100 Upper Hook Road, Katonah NY.
 The house went through many designs, with those on the design team including James Carpenter, Rayme Kuniyuki, James Lehur, and Nilay Oza.
 Unbuilt.
 In 2008, the client hired architect Deborah Berke, bottom photo, and the house and adjacent buildings were finally built.

 2001 - aka The Santa Barbara House, Santa Barbara CA. Unbuilt.

 2001 - The Eli and Edythe Broad Residence, aka the Southern California Beach House, 21958 Pacific Coast Hwy, Malibu CA. Commissioned 1999.
 Interior design by Rose Tarlow.
 Sold in 2021 to Joe Simsolo.

 2003 - The Nancy Englander/Harold Williams Family Trust House, aka Son Soreno, aka the Santa Ynez Residence, 6660 Happy Canyon Road, Santa Ynez CA. The project architect was Michael Palladino.
 Commissioned 1999.
 166 acres, some of which has been sold.
 For sale on and off since 2010.

 2003 - The Suburban House Prototype, Concord MA.
 Unbuilt.